11BelowStudio/HECC-IT/Technical Documentation/Backblast.md

 The first major choice the player is given is the choice of whether or not they want to accept the offer they were sent in the post.
-This was heavily inspired by the first decision the player has to make in *Zero Escape: Zero Time Dilemma*[1], where the antagonist flips a coin, tells the other characters that if they guess it correctly, they can go free, but if they get it wrong, chaos will ensue, before the player is prompted to make a decision about what the result of the coin flip was.
+This was heavily inspired by the first decision the player has to make in *Zero Time Dilemma*[1], where the antagonist flips a coin, tells the other characters that if they guess it correctly, they can go free, but if they get it wrong, chaos will ensue, before the player is prompted to make a decision about what the result of the coin flip was.
 In that game, the player's first choice will always be right, leading to